edefalque/signalk-stripcharts/README.md

 ## Technical improvements
 Signalk-stripcharts is essentially an html/javascript front-end application.
-It was developed with no or very limited prior knowledge of Linux, Javascript, HTML, CSS, Signal K, Node.js and other js-related tools.
+It was developed with no or very limited prior knowledge of Linux, JavaScript, HTML, CSS, Signal K, Node.js and other js-related tools.
 Therefore much technical improvement is of course possible.
 In particular the following improvements could be considered without structural changes:
 - [ ] Transpiling (Babel)